scylladb/scylladb/docs/upgrade/_common/upgrade-guide-v2022-ubuntu-and-debian-p1.rst

 Applicable Versions
 ===================
 This guide covers upgrading ScyllaDB Enterprise from version 2021.1.x to ScyllaDB Enterprise version 2022.1.y on |OS|.
+See :doc:`OS Support by Platform and Version </getting-started/os-support>` for information about supported versions.

 Upgrade Procedure
 =================